Asset-Based and Citizen-led Development

 - Differentiate between needs-based and asset-based approaches to development.

-- Learn from international examples of successful community-driven responses to crises and opportunities.
+- Learn from your facilitators and peers about global examples of successful community-driven responses to crises and opportunities.

-- Practice participatory and experiential tools and methods for uncovering community assets and strengths.
+- Learn and practice participatory ABCD tools, methods, and facilitation tips for uncovering and mobilizing community assets and strengths.

 - Problematize the role of outside institutions in responding to citizen-led development, including NGOs, donors, and government agencies.

 This course runs for eight weeks.
-As a participant, you will be expected to spend eight hours per week attending live classes, participating in online discussion forums, and reading, reflecting, and completing assignments independently.
-While they are not mandatory, it is strongly encouraged that you attend the live discussions.
+As a participant, you are expected to spend eight hours per week engaged in learning activities by attending live learning sessions, participating in online discussion forums, reading, reflecting, and completing assignments independently.
+While they are not mandatory, you are strongly encouraged to attend the live sessions.
 All instructional materials will be in English.

 - Reliable internet access (high speed is recommended)